sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 SCRIPTNAME=/etc/init.d/$NAME
 ```

-The most important changes that were made were as follows:
+The most important changes made are as follows:

-* Added extra paths in the PATH section i.e.
+1. Added extra paths in the PATH section i.e.
 `:/usr/local/bin` (this gives us access to \TODO/???)
 `:/home/debian/autostartExamples` (this gives us access to our project folder)

-* Replaced the default name in the NAME section with the name of our bash script i.e.
+2. Replaced the default name in the NAME section with the name of our bash script i.e.
 `NAME=autostart.sh`

-* Changed the DAEMON field to point to the path where our bash script is found i.e.
+3. Changed the DAEMON field to point to the path where our bash script is found i.e.
 `DAEMON=/home/debian/autostartExamples/$NAME`

 These are the only changes that are needed for the init script to function correctly, but we also made some 'cosmetic' changes, such as:

-* changing the 'Provides:' section from 'skeleton' to 'autostart'
+4. changing the 'Provides:' section from 'skeleton' to 'autostart'

-* replacing the short description, description and DESC field with appropriate text
+5. replacing the short description, description and DESC field with appropriate text

-* changing the author
+6. changing the author field

 If you like you can also perform all these edits by hand…or if you prefer, you can use the pre-modified code we have provided in the 'autostartExamples' folder.
 To use this file, you need to move it to the /etc/init.d/ system folder, as follows:
 `$ sudo mv autostart /etc/init.d/`
 _NOTE: symlinking to this file from /etc/init.d may also be possible, but we have yet to test this_

 The only thing that remains now is to tell the system to use this script on startup.

-To do this we register the initscript with a program called update-rc.d so that it will be called on boot, as follows
+To do this we need to:
+* Register the initscript with a program called update-rc.d so that it will be called on boot
 `$ sudo /usr/sbin/update-rc.d autostart defaults`
-- _NOTE: 'defaults' means we use what is called the 'LSB header' from our modified skeleton file to specify exactly when in the boot process the script will be run (i.e. the # Required-Start, # Required-Stop, # Default-Start and # Default-Stop fields)_
+_NOTE: 'defaults' means we use what is called the 'LSB header' from our modified skeleton file to specify exactly when in the boot process the script will be run (i.e. the # Required-Start, # Required-Stop, # Default-Start and # Default-Stop fields)_
 * To check for success, execute the following command and look for 'autostart' in the list (with a number prepended to it)
 `$ ls /etc/rc*.d`
-* _NOTE: this is the list of run levels, of which I think we are only using run level 2 (i.e. rc2.d) with headless debian_
+_NOTE: this is the list of run levels, of which I think we are only using run level 2 (i.e. rc2.d) with headless debian_
-* now reboot the system to see if the initialisation script works
+* Now reboot the system to see if the initialisation script works
 `$ sudo reboot`
-* Our code should now run automatically, and - as before - you should hear the frequency change in response to light changes at the photoresistor.
+* Our code should now run automatically once the Beaglebone comes back up, and - as before - you should hear the frequency change in response to light changes at the photoresistor.
-- _NOTE: You should still be able to ssh into the beagle board as normal whilst all this is going on_
+_NOTE: You should still be able to ssh into the beagle board as normal whilst all this is going on_

 ### Deregistering the Initscript

 The script can be deregistered with update-rc.d at any time using:
 `$ sudo /usr/sbin/update-rc.d autostart remove`

+It also helps to clean up the the /etc/init.d folder from time to time.

 ### Troubleshooting